Anxiety Disorder Myth #2: Anxiety Disorder Is Caused By A Genetic Predisposition

-Rather than genes causing medical and mental health destinies, environment and behavior play a pivotal role.
+Rather than genes causing medical and mental health destinies, environment and behavior play the major role.

 For instance, experiencing early life trauma, poverty, cross-generational transmission, abandonment, and so on are well-established factors in the development of anxiety disorder.

-These are the factors we regularly see when working with anxious clients.
+We regularly see these factors when working with anxious clients.

-Again, even IF there is a genetic link, anxiety disorder can be successfully overcome with the right information, therapy, and support.
+Since anxiety disorder is caused by learned unhealthy behavior, which can be changed and the reason behavioral therapy is so effective, anxiety disorder can be successfully overcome with the right information, therapy, and support.